For the locations of the aid stations see the Aid Station Page

 Aid Station Accessibility (for Crew)

 Temple Fork (Mile 45.1): (NO CREW) DO NOT PARK ON HIGHWAY 89 AT TEMPLE FORK.
 You will be cited by the Highway Patrol.
-NO CREWS ALLOWED FOR 2021!
+NO CREWS ALLOWED!
 You may drop off a pacer but you may not pick up a pacer.
 Any pacer that started at RHF must continue to pace to Franklin Basin Aid.
 The area for dropping off pacers is right after you turn off the highway.
-No vehicles will be allowed across the bridge.
 You must drop off the pacer and leave immediately.
 There just isn’t room for Crew at this aid station.
 Please help us comply so we can continue to hold the race in following years.
+This is closely watched by the policeman who is helping keep runners safe on this dangerous road.

-Franklin Basin (Mile 61.5): From the Tony Grove turn in Logan Canyon, continue up the Canyon about 3 miles to the Franklin Basin road, turn left.
+Franklin Basin (Mile 61.5): Head down the canyon back to Highway 89.
+Turn left on Highway 89 and continue up the Canyon about 3 miles to the Franklin Basin road, turn left.
 The parking lot is on your left at the pit toilet.
 You must park here and walk in the 1/3 mile to the aid station.
 Do not drive to the aid.
 This is a requirement for all support crews.
 Only aid station vehicles will be allowed at the aid.

 Logan River: (Mile 68.6) (NO CREW) Logan River aid station will not be accessible to crew.
 Pacers and crew may attend to their runners at Franklin Basin Road aid station or at Beaver Mountain aid stations.
 Crews attempting to attend to their runners along the Franklin Basin Road will subject their runner to disqualification.
 Please help us maintain a safe event that complies with the Forest Service’s wishes.

 Beaver Mountain (Mile 75.9): From the Franklin Basin road, go back to the Logan Canyon Highway, turn left (east) and go about 3 miles to the Beaver Mountain left turn.
 It is about 1-½ miles up the paved road to Beaver Mountain.
-At this point you will enter a large parking lot, with a small lodge at the extreme end.
-Three flag poles are in front of the lodge.
+At this point you will enter a large parking lot, with campsites on your left.
+Three flag poles are in front of the ski lodge straight ahead.
 As you look at the lodge, go right, uphill.
-This is the road to the yurt and the aid station.
-Park anywhere near here and proceed on foot.
-There is ample parking here for crew.
+This is the road to the aid station.
+Park anywhere near here that is available and proceed on foot.
+Be considerate of the campers.

 Ranger Dip (Mile 92.2): From Beaver Creek, go back down to the Logan Canyon Highway, and turn left.
 It is about 3 miles to the Swan Flat road.
 Turn left onto this dirt road, and go about 5 miles, take the right fork, and there will be the aid station at the trailhead.
-Passenger cars can make the journey although it is rough.
+Passenger cars can make the journey although it is bumpy.
+It is smoother than Beaver Creek Campground.